Enhancing Energy and Spectral Efficiency in IoT-Cellular Networks via Active SIM-Equipped LEO Satellites: System Model

 \subsection{Symbiotic Radio Network Model}

 As discussed, enabling full communication among passive IoT users is a crucial requirement in next-generation communication networks.
 In the system model presented in this paper, the ground IoT network structure is modeled as a CSR to simulate a realistic operational environment.

-In SR systems, it is assumed that each backscatter symbol period spans \( K \) satellite symbol periods, meaning the symbol duration for backscatter transmissions is \( K \) times that of a satellite symbol.
-Therefore, for each \( K \gg 1 \), \(k = \left\{ {1,2,...,K} \right\}\) symbols transmitted by the satellite (\( \mathbf{x}_k(t) \)), each SBD modulates a single information symbol (\( s(t) \)) onto the received satellite signal, which is then forwarded to the target SUE.
-Specifically, synchronization between \( \mathbf{x}_k(t) \) and \( s(t) \) is necessary to prevent spectral expansion when \( K = 1 \); however, as \( K \) increases, the impact of asynchronous transmission on spectrum growth becomes negligible \cite{guo2019cognitive}.
-In this section, we incorporate the index \( k \) in the satellite's transmitted signal equation to reflect individual transmissions.
-Consequently, in Eq. \ref{eq:sim_output_signal}, \( {\mathbf{x}_c}(t) \) and \( {\mathbf{x}_l}(t) \) are updated to \( \mathbf{x}_c^k(t) \) and \( \mathbf{x}_l^k(t) \), respectively.
+In SR systems, it is assumed that each backscatter symbol period spans $K$ satellite symbol periods, meaning the symbol duration for backscatter transmissions is $K$ times that of a satellite symbol.
+For $K \gg 1$, the satellite transmits $k = \{1,2,\dots,K\}$ symbols per backscatter symbol period, denoted $\mathbf{x}_k(t)$, while each SBD modulates a single information symbol $s(t)$ onto the received signal and forwards it to the target SUE.
+Synchronization between $\mathbf{x}_k(t)$ and $s(t)$ is necessary to prevent spectral expansion when $K = 1$; however, as $K$ increases, the impact of asynchronism becomes negligible \cite{guo2019cognitive}.
+We adopt a discrete time-slot model wherein each slot $t$ corresponds to the duration of one backscatter symbol period, i.e., $K$ satellite symbol intervals, and all channel states, precoding vectors, and SIM configurations remain constant within the slot.
+Accordingly, in Eq. \ref{eq:sim_output_signal}, ${\mathbf{x}_c}(t)$ and ${\mathbf{x}_l}(t)$ are updated to $\mathbf{x}_c^k(t)$ and $\mathbf{x}_l^k(t)$ to reflect individual satellite symbol transmissions.

-According to Fig. \ref{fig:sat_tdd}, in the SR system, the scheduling of communication and energy harvesting must be taken into account.
-Since each passive user is equipped with a single antenna, therefore, each SBD performs energy harvesting during the period \( \tau_i^{EH} \) and transmits its desired information during \( \tau_i^{BD} \).
-Additionally, we assume that \( \tau_i^{EH} + \tau_i^{BD} = 1 \).